 - Do I need a safety plan even if s/he doesn’t hit me?

 - How do other people describe their abuse?

 A common question is “Why does s/he abuse me?!”
 Don’t spend too much time researching answers to this question.
 Your natural empathy may convince you that your abuser deserves sympathy and that you can love them into mental health.
 Not so.
-Remind yourself that love itself becomes distorted during brainwashing and abuse.
+Remind yourself that brainwashing and abuse distorts the meaning of love.
 Right now (but not for long), you cannot trust “love” because brainwashing warped your perception of it – specifically when it comes to your mate.

 You will feel unpleasant emotions at times as you deprogram your mind and exit your abuser’s world (Wilson).
 The truth hurts, especially after the trauma you’ve experienced during your abuse.
-Some of your coping thoughts, like “She doesn’t mean to hurt me” and “He is sweet deep inside”, will be proven false.
+You will prove false some of your coping thoughts (i.e. “She doesn’t mean to hurt me” and “He is sweet deep inside”).

 As you come to accept that your abuser does intend to hurt you and their sweet face is their mask, you will experience fear – deep, agonizing fear of the person you love(d).
 If you have not found a therapist at this point, there is no better time than now.

 Fear can be one of our most rational and irrational emotions.
 The fear felt by someone afraid of heights (falling can kill you) and someone afraid of a moth (moths cannot kill you) may be of exactly the same intensity and realness.
 However, one is more rational than the other.
 Did your abuser mean it when they said they would kill you?
 It’s a rational thought to protect yourself in case they did.
 It’s an irrational thought to plan how to hurt them before they can hurt you.
 A therapist or good domestic violence advocate can help you to deal with your fears in healthy, productive ways.